In case of an emergency, contact UK Police

 The University will ensure that a party’s employment or status as a student does not violate the terms of a Protective Order by providing appropriate accommodations and supportive measures.
 A Protective Order is not the same as a University-issued No Contact Order.
 Please review the information about No Contact Orders in these FAQs.

 Yes.
-You may contact the University of Kentucky Police Department (UKPD) by calling (859) 257-8573 or visiting their location on campus at 305 Euclid Avenue.
+You may contact the University of Kentucky Police Department (UKPD) by calling (859) 257-8573 or visiting their location on campus at 152 Transcript Ave, attached to a UKHC parking garage.
 You may also contact the Lexington Police Department by calling 911.
 UKPD is available to explain the process to you (e.g., the importance of preserving physical evidence) and to assist you in filing a criminal complaint.

 The criminal process is separate and distinct from the University’s disciplinary process.
 You may use one or both processes.
 If you file a complaint with the University, the University’s disciplinary process will proceed whether or not you file a criminal complaint, and without regard to the outcome of the criminal process.